Efficient Symbolic Execution of Software under Fault Attacks

 \section{Related Work}

-Our method relies on symbolic execution to analyze the impact of hardware faults on software, both accurately and efficiently.
-While in theory any type of software may be the victim of fault attacks, the most popular targets in practice are embedded software~\cite{Bar-ElCNTW06,YuceSW18} and, in particular, cryptographic software~\cite{AESInstSkip12,LFACryptAttack23}.
+Our method relies on symbolic execution to accurately and efficiently analyze the impact of hardware faults on software.
+While in theory, any software program may become the victim of hardware fault attacks, in practice, the most popular targets are embedded software programs~\cite{Bar-ElCNTW06,YuceSW18} and cryptographic software programs~\cite{AESInstSkip12,LFACryptAttack23}.
 These programs are the targets of our method.
-As mentioned earlier, BINSEC~\cite{ESOP23} is the most closely related prior work, but it is not as effective as our method in terms of fault modeling, as demonstrated by our experimental evaluation.
+As mentioned earlier in this paper, \binsec~\cite{ESOP23} is the most closely related prior work, but it is not as effective as our method in terms of fault modeling, as demonstrated by our experimental evaluation.

-Besides {\binsec}~\cite{ESOP23}, which represents the current state-of-the-art, there are various other fault analysis methods~\cite{PattabiramanNKI13,LeHGD18,Given-WilsonJL20,LacombeFBP24,Lancia22,LarssonH07}, they leverage existing techniques such as static analysis and concolic execution in a more or less straightforward fashion; in particular, they do not focus on improving the underlying symbolic analysis procedures using redundancy pruning techniques.
+Besides {\binsec}~\cite{ESOP23}, which represents the current state-of-the-art, there are various earlier works on fault analysis~\cite{PattabiramanNKI13,LeHGD18,Given-WilsonJL20,LacombeFBP24,Lancia22,LarssonH07}.
+However, they leverage existing techniques like static analysis and concolic execution in a more or less straightforward fashion; in particular, they do not focus on improving the underlying symbolic analysis procedures using redundancy pruning techniques.

-Although symbolic execution is a popular technique for analyzing both sequential and concurrent software~\cite{SymExeWP15,GuoWW17,AdversarialSymbolic18} and it has been implemented in many practical tools including CUTE~\cite{CUTE05}, KLEE~\cite{KLEE08} and SAGE~\cite{SAGE12}, it is known to suffer from the path-explosion problem.
-Various techniques have been developed to mitigate path explosion, based on either forward analysis such as state merging~\cite{KuznetsovKBC12} and backward analysis such as post conditioned pruning~\cite{PostSymbolicJournal,SymExeWP15}.
-However, none of these techniques specifically target programs under fault attacks.
+Although symbolic execution is a popular technique for analyzing both sequential and concurrent software~\cite{SymExeWP15,GuoWW17,AdversarialSymbolic18} and it has been implemented in many existing tools including CUTE~\cite{CUTE05}, KLEE~\cite{KLEE08} and SAGE~\cite{SAGE12}, it is known to suffer from the path explosion problem.
+Various techniques have been developed to mitigate path explosion, including forward analysis techniques such as state merging~\cite{KuznetsovKBC12} and backward analysis techniques such as post-conditioned pruning~\cite{PostSymbolicJournal,PostSymbolic,GuoKW16}.
+However, none of these existing techniques specifically target software programs under fault attacks.